Avik-Das-567/IBM--Deep-Learning-with-PyTorch/README.md

 ### Final Project : Fashion MNIST Classification
 ---
 ### Objective :
-In this project, we will classify Fashion-MNIST dataset using convolutional neural networks.
+In this project, I will classify Fashion-MNIST dataset using convolutional neural networks.

 ---